Project Sanguine: How ELF communication works

-Such ELF transmitters cannot be installed on submarines, because of the size of the antenna and high power requirements.
-So ELF communication is one-way, with a receiver in the submarine receiving orders from a shore station, but unable to reply.
-The low attenuation of ELF waves with distance allows a single ELF station to send messages to submarines all over the world.
+Such ELF transmitters cannot be installed on submarines because of the antenna size and high power requirements.
+So ELF communication is one-way, with a receiver in the submarine receiving orders from a shore station but unable to reply.
+The low attenuation of ELF waves with distance allows a single ELF station to send messages to submarines worldwide.

-Another drawback of ELF is that the ELF band has very small bandwidth, and therefore could only transmit very simple messages, very slowly.
-ELF signals cannot carry audio (voice) like other types of radio, and can only carry short text messages consisting of a few letters.
+Another drawback of ELF is that the ELF band has very small bandwidth and, therefore, can only transmit very simple messages very slowly.
+ELF signals cannot carry audio (voice) like other types of radio and can only carry short text messages consisting of a few letters.
 The US Navy system (above) reportedly uses three-letter code groups and requires 15 minutes to transmit one group.
-So, the systems were not used to transmit detailed orders but served a "bell ringer" function, to order a specific vessel to surface and receive further orders by ordinary radio or satellite communication.

 Other ELF transmitters

-The US, Russia, India, and China are the only nations known to have constructed ELF communication facilities.
+The US, Russia, India, and China are the only nations that have constructed ELF communication facilities.
 The Indian Navy has an operational ELF communication facility at the INS Kattabomman naval base to communicate with its Arihant class and Akula class submarines.
 The Russian Navy reportedly operates an ELF transmitter, ZEVS, located northwest of Murmansk on the Kola Peninsula in northern Russia.